Brownies For Two (Ramekin Brownies)

 Imagine serving warm gooey brownies with chocolate ice cream.
 About halfway through, the dessert becomes too rich to finish.
 Serve it with vanilla ice cream, and it’s gone in no time.

-Try your hand at making a pint of Homemade Vanilla Ice Cream, but there’s also no shame in buying a carton either.
+Try your hand at making a pint of vanilla bean ice cream, but there’s also no shame in buying a carton either.

 Sometimes you need to make your brownies for two ahead of time.
 Or maybe you’re single and want to save the second brownie for a future dessert.

-To freeze brownies, first freeze the ramekins for an hour.
+To freeze deep dish brownies, first freeze the ramekins for an hour.
 This will prevent them from falling apart since they are gooey.

 Once frozen, remove them from the ramekins by running a knife around the edge and loosening them up.